bolderflight/ublox/README.md

 ## Methods

-**Ubx(HardwareSerial* bus)** Creates a Ubx object.
+**Ubx(HardwareSerial&ast; bus)** Creates a Ubx object.
 This constructor is used for the serial communication interface and a pointer to the serial bus object is passed to the constructor.

 ```C++
 bfs::Ubx ubx(&Serial1);